 An early surviving text to describe the Tao is the Tao Te Ching, written by Lao-Tzu (The old master).
-The Tao Te Ching is a series of poems that can be considered to be a work of philosophy, a treatise on how to run a government, a how-to book for achieving a balanced life, or a sage’s reflection of humanity and the universe.
+The Tao Te Ching is a series of poems that can be considered to be a work of philosophy, a treatise on how to run a government, a how-to book for achieving a balanced life and grow beyond midlife crisis, or a sage’s reflection of humanity and the universe.
 It is known to have been written over 2400 years ago, but not much else is retained about the origins.
 Many fun stories abound about these origins; however, these are just that, stories.
 What is important is that the Tao Te Ching and its poetry survive, having had an impact on the course of human events over the past 2400 years.
 It’s an interesting book, worth skimming.
 I say “skim” because it is written in a light-hearted manner.
 If a reader stares too hard or takes the Tao Te Ching too literally, the multiple intentions within the poetry will be lost.

 Many many stories and tales exist about the History of Taoism.
 Some of these stories could be true, and some could be fables.
 As a Taoist, the point is to learn from the mixing of our reactions to the tales.
 Veracity is best left to history; time will always change “truth” for each generation.